Taking great selfies looks so simple. Of course, that just makes it more frustrating when you can’t get it right.

 To flash or not to flash?
 That is the question.
 You won’t always have access to that perfect natural light we spoke about earlier, and sometimes you might want to take a selfie in the dark.
 There’s absolutely nothing wrong with that, and this is where your camera’s flash becomes your best friend.

 The trouble with the flash is that it can turn your eyes red and wash out your skin, essentially giving you a Halloween costume you definitely didn’t ask for.
-Don’t panic, just keep playing around with your angles until you get it right.
+Don’t panic, just keep playing around with your angles until you get a nice selfie you’re totally happy with.

 Try iPhone’s Portrait Mode

 Oh, and the best part?
 You can access Portrait Mode on both your front and rear-facing camera, giving your selfie a professional feel with almost zero effort from you.
-That’s what we like to hear.
+It’s a super easy way to take better selfies with hardly any extra effort (which is what we like to hear).

 5. Pay attention to your background